directvt/vtm/doc/architecture.md

 - Local side
     - Run command:
     ```bash
-    vtm -r xlvt ssh user@server vtm
+    vtm -r dtty ssh user@server vtm
-    # The `vtm -r xlvt` option means to run the next statement in DirectVT/XLVT mode.
+    # The `vtm -r dtty` option means to run the next statement in DirectVT&TTY console.
     # The `ssh user@server vtm` statement means to connect via ssh and run the vtm desktop on the remote host.
     ```
     or
     ```bash
     vtm ssh user@server vtm
-    # The `-r xlvt` option is auto added if the first command line argument starts with `ssh` keyword.
+    # The `-r dtty` option is auto added if the first command line argument starts with `ssh` keyword.
     ```

 ### Run remote vtm desktop in Text/VT mode over SSH